think-mm/enblog/input/posts/2021/03-02-trisha-ahmed-writes-to-stepfather-avijit-roy-after-the-verdict.md

 I remember your late nights writing, your determination to change minds — but most vividly, I remember your songs.
 When you couldn't get topics you were writing about, like "intelligent design," out of your head, you'd turn those words into loud, belted-out tunes.
 I remember us dancing to them.
 I wonder, if you were here now, would you still be singing and dancing with me?

 There's little point pondering hypotheticals.
 But one hypothesis comforts me: As long as there are people like Mr. Kajol's son and your daughter, the world will be forced to provide answers — as we bend societies toward your vision of rationality, of equity of peace.

+_ Mukto-Mona Editor on behalf of Trisha Ahmed_